levicrews/academic-website/content/teaching.md

 #### Conferences

+- [Lhuillier (2024)](../files/discussion_NBERSI2024.pdf) "Should I stay or should I grow?
+How cities affect learning, inequality and productivity" (presented at the 2024 NBER Summer Institute ITI)
 - [Donald, Fukui, & Miyauchi (2023)](../files/discussion_UEA2023.pdf) "Efficiency and welfare in a spatial economy" (presented at the 2023 UEA North American Meetings)

 #### Reading Groups